My-UofE/blank-python/README.md

 # Python Codespaces

 This is an empty repo set up for Python coding.
-Feel free to delete this README and add you own content!
+Edit this README to describe your project!